What to see in Clerkenwell, London, England

 St John’s Gate

-Formerly, St. John’s Gate was the main entrance to a Grand Priory of the Order of the Hospital St John of Jerusalem and was erected in 1148.
+Formerly, St. John’s Gate was the main entrance to a Grand Priory of the Order of the Hospital St John of Jerusalem, erected in 1148.
 It was then burnt down by Wat Tyler in 1381 (he was subsequently murdered at Smithfield).

 St John’s Gate

-Rebuilt in 1504, although overtime and various iterations the gate has been restored and very little of the stone facing is original.
+It was rebuilt in 1504, although the gate has been restored over time and in various iterations, and very little of the stone facing is original.
 However, it’s still pretty impressive to see.

 Jerusalem Passage